Ensure the quality and safety of temperature-controlled products during transit.

 Monitor your climate-controlled warehouses, storage facilities, and cooling units.

-Those losses currently total over $35 billion worth of perishable food products annually.
-Roughly one third of the food produced in the world for human consumption every year, or approximately 1.3 billion tons and $1 trillion worth, is wasted.
+Losses today currently total over $35 billion worth of perishable food products annually.
+Roughly one third of the food produced in the world for human consumption every year, or approximately 1.3 billion tons, is wasted.
 30 percent of scrapped sales at pharmaceutical companies can be attributed to logistics issues.
 Temperature variations are responsible for the degradation of up to 35 percent of the world's vaccines.
 Approximately $53 billion worth of global biopharma products is at risk of temperature excursions every year due to temperature excursions.
-Roughly 40 percent of all food & beverage products and 80 percent of life sciences products require temperature-controlled transportation, and those numbers are on the rise as patient and consumer demand and population growth continues.
+Roughly 40 percent of all food & beverage products and 80 percent of life sciences products require temperature-controlled transportation, and those numbers are on the rise as patient and consumer demand and population growth continue.

 Multiple risk points

 Within the cold chain, problems typically happen at multiple handoff points.
-Today, temperature excursions account for nearly 80 percent of supply chain problems, damaging products and diminishing consumer confidence in the brands they once trusted.
+Today, temperature excursions account for up to 80 percent of cold chain problems, damaging products and diminishing consumer confidence in the brands they once trusted.
 Each lane of travel—air, road, or sea—requires different types of handoff points and poses different risks.

-Losses of temperature-controlled products often occur because cold chains have historically lacked real-time access to actionable data that enables accurate decision-making and documents the integrity of delivered cargo.
+Losses of perishable foods and pharmaceuticals occur because cold chains have historically lacked on-demand access to actionable data that enables real-time decision-making about a product's freshness and quality, and documents the integrity of delivered assets.

-This problem is compounded by the nature of data collection for temperature-sensitive and perishable products: many siloed points along the supply chain lack connectivity, and data collected by condition-monitoring devices—while current when it is collected—is not always immediately available for review and analysis to assess and ensure the quality and safety of products at the end of the supply chain.
-The lack of visibility has limited businesses to decision-making based on collecting data only at the endpoints of the product journey, and often only after degradation or waste has occurred.
+This problem is compounded by the nature of data collection for perishables: many siloed points along the supply chain lack network connectivity, and data collected by condition-monitoring devices—while current when it is collected—is not always immediately available for review and analysis to assess and ensure relative remaining shelf life, quality, or efficacy of products at the end of the supply chain.
+The lack of visibility has limited businesses to decision-making based on collecting data only at the end points of the cold chain, and often only after a product has been spoiled.

 The costs of a temperature excursion